datacarpentry/genomics-workshop/setup.md

 # Overview

 This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-With the exception of a spreadsheet program, all of the software and data used in the workshop are hosted on an Amazon
+All of the data and most of the software used in the workshop are hosted on an Amazon
 Machine Image (AMI).
+Some additional software, detailed below, must be installed on your computer.

 Please follow the instructions below to prepare your computer for the workshop:

 - Required additional software + Option A
 **OR**